cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 :program:`ebms-send` is a sample program to demonstrate how to upload an ebMS message to Hermes 2 using the sender web service in the ebMS plugin.
 You can pack your payload as a SOAP message and send it to this service at the endpoint :samp:`http://{<HOST>}:<PORT>/corvus/httpd/ebms/sender`.

-The elements in a SOAP Request are shown below:
+The elements in a SOAP request are shown below:

 .. code-block:: xml